 Consulting Clinic Sponsored by Bayer

-Bayer Pakistan sponsoring a consulting clinic in the Indus Hospital expansion project in Korangi, Karachi.
+One of the first things Bayer Pakistan did was support a consulting clinic in the Indus Hospital expansion project in Korangi, Karachi.
 The project is currently under construction and is scheduled for completion by 2026.

 Blood Donation Drives